 Lake trout are long-lived and attain large size.
 Slow-growing fish in cold northern waters have attained ages estimated to be as high as 37 years.
-Two fish hatched from eggs obtained from Lake Superior stocks were held in hatcheries through life spans of 24 and 28 years, respectively.
-Lake trout weighing more than 100 pounds have been reported, but the record that is widely accepted is for a fish that weighed 88 pounds, caught in Lake Michigan near Grand Haven, Michigan in 1864.
+Two fish hatched from eggs obtained from Lake Superior stocks were held in hatcheries through life spans of 24 and 28 years.
+The largest lake trout on record was 49.5 inches long and weighed 102 pounds; it was caught in a gill net in Lake Athabaska, Saskatchewan, in 1961.